andlab-um/OT_face/readme.md

 ## Data

-All data with descriptions of the variables is put in openfmri
 - The behavior data for the experiment are in `beha_data.csv`
+- All fMRI data with descriptions of the variables is put in openfmri

 ## Models